-All this may sound tiring…Yes it was!
-At the same time I am reminded how wonderful it is to have the privilege to have children and to be a mom.
+I am reminded how wonderful it is to have the privilege to have children and to be a mom.
 I love this full time job and I love my God!

 God reached down in love and rescued Cassandra from her sin at the age of 21: changing her life, purpose, and focus forever.